 3. The Danger of Assumptions

 Without a direct face-to-face connection, people often assume that the person on the other end of an email or a Slack message matches their own life experience.
 That’s where assumptions become a problem.
-Rather than requiring you to purchase software or equipment, this step is about raising awareness levels.
-That can either be through training sessions, or regular and reliable feedback.
+Rather than requiring you to purchase software or equipment, this step is about raising awareness levels, and encouraging staff to consider how the needs of those they’re working with might differ.
+That can either be through training days, or regular and reliable feedback opportunities.

 The Benefits of Remote Working to Accessibility